15 Useful Digital Marketing Books Every Marketer Should Read

 8. How I Sold 80,000 Books: Book Marketing for Authors ( Self Publishing through Amazon, and Other Retailers)

-This is probably the best and most comprehensive guide for authors.
+This is probably the best and one of the most comprehensive digital marketing books for authors.

 If you’re going to make a living from books, then knowing how, and where to sell your book is a big deal.